zunyiliu/C-plus-plus/C++ concurrency in action/Lambda.md

 }
 ```
 1. capture_clause: Specifies which variables from the surrounding scope are available inside the lambda and how (by value, by reference).
 It can be empty.
-2. parameters: params of the function
+2. parameters: params of the function.
-3. function_body: lambda function body
+3. function_body: lambda function body.
 ### Example
 ```cpp
 int x = 10, y = 10;